Contents

 Sometimes a dental x-ray will reveal whether or not you need a root canal procedure.
 An x-ray can show any abscesses that have formed due to an infection at the root tip which can indicate that a root canal is necessary to get rid of it.

-If there are no visible abscesses but persistent pain still occurs then your dentist may suggest taking another x-ray to make sure everything looks alright in order to determine if it's necessary for you to get a root canal treatment done.
+If there are no visible abscesses but persistent pain still occurs then your dentist may suggest taking another x-ray to make sure everything looks alright to determine if it's necessary for you to get a root canal treatment done.

 If you're unsure whether or not you need a root canal, then consulting with your dentist is always best as they'll be able to provide a professional opinion about what kind of treatment would best suit your needs.